 When it comes to students filming fights on or off-campus, the result can be a knockout punch for community wellbeing.

-A traumatised WA schoolgirl was rushed to hospital with swelling to her head and ribs after a vicious schoolyard attack last week that was recorded on a smartphone, posted to social media and viewed more than 18,000 times in five hours.
+A traumatised Western Australian schoolgirl was rushed to hospital with swelling to her head and ribs after a vicious schoolyard attack that was recorded on a smartphone, posted to social media and viewed more than 18,000 times in five hours.

 A few days earlier, at New Zealand’s Westland High School, a ‘ruckus’ involving eight boys throwing punches was also filmed and circulated online.